tcareyintx/skybellgen/README.md

 The **SkyBellGen** integration is used to integrate with doorbell devices from [SkyBell](https://skybell.com/).
 The access to the doorbell is via the [SkyBellGen communication driver](https://pypi.org/project/aioskybellgen/) that implements the [SkyBell cloud API](https://api.skybell.network/docs/).
-The integration be used in automations that use changes and event's detected by SkyBell doorbell.
+The integration can be used in automations that use changes and event's detected by SkyBell doorbell.
 See the [examples](#examples) section for more ideas of how to use this integration.

 ## Prerequisites